tuesday night practice stream

 small change, big results 3: improving your practice as illustrated by Dr. Who

 In the third installment of this series, I’m going to encourage you to do something fairly radical: pay much MUCH more attention to your bow during your practice.
-Favor it.
-Examine it.
-Look to it as the cause of 80% of your difficulties, even those of intonation.
-I am compelled to ask this of you […]
+Favor it. […]

 small change, big results 2: improving your practice, as illustrated by English period drama

 If we think about the relationship between you and your instrument as a romance, practice can be seen as courtship.
-You’re getting to know about the cello, finding out about yourself, and making your intentions known.
-You want this…most ardently.
-This part of the “small change, big results” series will use period drama pieces to […]
+You’re getting to know about the cello, finding out about […]

 small change, big results: improving your practice, as illustrated by MXC